DamianIsaacAlexander/Profile_Generator/README.md

 ### Prerequisites

 ```
-run npm install
+Run npm install
 ```
 ### Running the application

-1. run npm start
+1. Run npm start
-2. enter github username
+2. Enter github username
-3. select color from prompt
+3. Select color from prompt
-4. profile.pdf will be generated in root folder
+4. Profile.pdf will be generated in root folder
-5. open and view pdf
+5. Open and view pdf

 ## Built With
 * Javascript.